 Strengthen stakeholder engagement on developing water information and products at the regional and country level.
 This work will build on ongoing collaboration on the Global Framework for Climate Services (GFCS) and WMO initiatives on strengthening hydrological services as part of the WMO Global Hydrological Status and Outlook System (HydroSOS), the World Water Data Initiative and the HydroHub to contribute to climate change adaptation and mitigation, disaster risk reduction and sustainable development.

-Joint programmes, project development, service delivery and joint resource mobilization.
+Joint programmes, project development, service delivery and joint resource mobilisation.
 Building on the successful collaboration of unlocking funds for climate change adaptation on flood and drought management in the Volta basin, GWP and WMO will continue to help countries access finance for innovative water management projects, climate and hydrological services, and early warning systems.

-GWP was established as an inter-governmental organization in 2002.
+GWP was established as an inter-governmental organisation in 2002.
 WMO was a founding member, expressing its solidarity with the GWP approach that came to be called Integrated Water Resources Management.
 Today GWP has 66 Country Water Partnerships and more than 3 000 institutional partners in 182 countries and remains committed to its initial approach to water resource management.